 The I-64/I-264 interchange is configured in a typical cloverleaf geometry with additional directional ramps and the I-264 collector distributor (CD) system running through the interchange.
 The CD system connects I-264 with the Military Highway interchange to the west and the Newtown Road interchange to the east.
 The I-64/I-264 interchange has numerous geometric deficiencies as well as many forecasted operational deficiencies.
 Current improvements underway associated with Phase I and Phase II only mitigate deficiencies associated with movements oriented from westbound I-64 to eastbound I-264 and along eastbound I-264.

 At a Glance

-Initial activities will entail developing an Interchange Modification Report (IMR) and the National Environmental Policy Act (NEPA) document.
+Initial activities entailed developing an Interchange Modification Report (IMR).

 The study is funded by the Hampton Roads Transportation Accountability Commission.

 The study area includes:

 - I-264 from the Military Highway interchange to the Witchduck Road interchange.

 - I-64 from the Indian River interchange to the Northampton Boulevard interchange.